 Nearest Hyperbaric Chamber: 36 hours away in San Jose.

-In San Jose, the pick-up will take place at Park Inn by Radisson, some time between 7:30am and 2pm, depending on the time of the year.
+In San José, the pick-up will take place at Park Inn by Radisson, some time between 7:30 am and 2 pm, depending on the time of year.

 You'll take a bus to Puntarenas, the seaport village where you will board the vessel.
 The drive to get there takes about 2 hours.
 Boarding will depend on the tide schedule.